 - The more refined sugar menopausal women consume, the more hot flashes they endure.

 - Hot flashes go skipping hand-in-hand with stress and anxiety, according to a six-year study in Menopause.
-In the study, the most-stressed women were five times (I repeat, five times!) more likely than normally stressed ones to report hot flashes.
+In the study, the most stressed women were five times (I repeat, five times!) more likely than normally stressed ones to report hot flashes.
 Try meditation and/or yoga.

-If you feel like you’re sweating in your own private sauna, do something about those pesky menopause symptoms!
-Hot flashes may feel like an unstoppable force of nature, but if you make some simple lifestyle switches, chart your symptoms, and reach out to a good menopause specialist for the help you deserve, you can chill out those hot flashes in no time!
+If you’re sweating in your private sauna, do something about those pesky menopause symptoms!
+Hot flashes may feel like an unstoppable force of nature, but if you make some simple lifestyle switches, chart your symptoms, and reach out to a good Menopause Specialist for the help you deserve, you can chill out those hot flashes in no time!

 Suffering in silence is OUT!
 Reaching out is IN!